galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 1. Open `galaxy.yml` with your text editor and set the following:
 >
->    - Amend the [package installation](https://docs.ansible.com/ansible/latest/modules/package_module.html#package-module) pre-task to install some additional necessary dependencies: `git`, `make`, and `python-virtualenv`
+>    - Amend the [package installation](https://docs.ansible.com/ansible/latest/modules/package_module.html#package-module) pre-task to install some additional necessary dependencies: `git`, `make`, and `python3-virtualenv`
 >    - Add the roles `geerlingguy.pip`, `galaxyproject.galaxy` and `uchida.miniconda` (in this order) at the end
 >
 >    > ### {% icon question %} Question